*Marbury FFA Chapter*

 President:

-"The (meeting room, l, etc.) will come to order.
-We are now holding a meeting of the (Marbury, district, etc.) FFA (chapter, district, etc.) Mr./Mdm.
-Vice President, are all officers at their stations?"
+(meeting room, l, etc.) will come to order.
+We are now holding a meeting of the (Marbury, district, etc.) FFA (chapter, district,

-: (Rising and facing the president) "I shall call the roll of officers, determine if they are at their stations and report back to you, Mr./Mdm.
-President."
+Vice President: (Rising and facing the president) "I shall call the roll of officers, determine if they are at their stations and

 Vice President: